ssbc/ssb-server/README.md

 done
 ```

-Be sure to start the pub server from this script, as this script will run the pub server and restart it even if it crashes.
+Be sure to start the pub server from this script (as shown in step 10), as this script will run the pub server and restart it even if it crashes.

 8. `mkdir ~/.ssb/`